wenhaohoo/kongcangku/README.md

 ## Configuration

-1. Update your name in `theme.config.js` or change the footer.
+1. Update Holobo in `theme.config.js` or change the footer.
-1. Update your name and site URL for the RSS feed in `scripts/gen-rss.js`.
+1. Update Holobo and site URL for the RSS feed in `scripts/gen-rss.js`.
 1. Update the meta tags in `pages/_document.js`.
 1. Update the posts inside `pages/posts/*.md` with your own content.